Port of Taman: Grain terminal

 The first part of the grain terminal with a capacity of 5 million tons in the port of Taman was opened in September 2011.

 The owner of the grain terminal was ZAO Taman-invest.
-Grain terminal management company is Taman Grain Terminal Complex LLC.
+The grain terminal management company is Taman Grain Terminal Complex LLC.
 2600 m long berth is carried out for reception of vessels for loading grain crops.
 The maximum draft at berths was 12.1 m, allowing vessels with a carrying capacity of up to 60,000 tons to be received.